 Spring 2020.
 I started Backstroke: writing, editing, and marketing support services.

 December 2019.
-I was excited to be part of Revolve Now at the newly-renovated Asheville Art Museum.
+I was excited to be part of Revolve Now at the Asheville Art Museum.
 Revolve Now was an evening of sound, performance, movement, and spoken-word vignettes.
 I ran a partly improvised tour for all takers called THIS IS NOT A TOUR.

 This activity occurred at a heightened time of loss, transition, grief, and euphoria in my life.
 Maybe these are good qualifications for a tour guide.
 I walked around the museum with groups of strangers and friends asking them to scream every time they saw a lemon (Donald Sultan's lemons, upstairs).